stevenschiff/Swing-Helper/README.md

 You can just download the included jar file.

 You should use the following import statement in your project: import clara.Canvas;

+## **How to contribute**
+This code base can certainly be optimized, and more features can be added.
+Feel free to make changes or improvements.
+Please rebuild the jar file when you make changes, so any teachers or students that download the project have access to it.
+Keep in mind that this project is intended for use by students, so please make sure it is easy and straight forward to use.